 Our principal executive office is located at 5219 City Bank Parkway, Lubbock, Texas 79407, and our telephone number is (806) 792-7101.
 Our website address is www.city.bank.
 Information contained on or that can be accessed through our website does not constitute a part of this prospectus and is not incorporated by reference into this prospectus.

 THE OFFERING

 Common stock offered by us

-shares (or shares if the underwriters exercise their option to purchase additional shares of common stock in full).
+2,700,000 shares (or 3,207,000 shares if the underwriters exercise their option to purchase additional shares of common stock in full).

-Common stock offered by the selling shareholders
+Common stock offered by the selling shareholder